Arielxbp/university_notes/Università/Third Year/Cybersecurity/Rielaborato.md

 Malwares can propagate by:
 - Infecting already existing content that is then sent to other systems to spread.
 - Exploiting software vulnerabilities using worms or drive-by-downloads to allow the malware to replicate.
-	- Drive-by-download is an attack tthat uses code on a compromised website that exploits a browser vulnerability to attack when the site is viewed.
+	- Drive-by-download is an attack that uses code on a compromised website that exploits a browser vulnerability to attack when the site is viewed.
 - Social engineering attacks that successfully convince users to install trojans or to respond to phishing attacks.

 ## Payloads of Malware